3 Self-care Tips for the Caregiver

-It’s not uncommon to play the Blame Game when you have a child with an eating disorder.
+It’s not uncommon to play the Blame Game when you have a child with a mood or anxiety disorder.
 However, remember that:

-- Families do not cause eating disorders, but eating disorders are still a family problem.
+- Families do not cause mental health disorders, but they are still a family problem.

 During this difficult time in all your lives your focus and energy is probably focused outwardly, but it’s important to be tuned into how well you are meeting your own needs, as well.

-Eating disorders traumatize both the person who suffers from the disorder and also the ones who love them.
-Eating disorders take a toll on family members’ well-being, especially caregivers.
+Behavioral health disorders traumatize both the person who suffers from the disorder and also the ones who love them.
+They take a toll on family members’ well-being, especially caregivers.